jingwen-z/jingwen-z.github.io/_posts/2021-07-01-pfizer-biontech-covid-19-vaccine-reactions-en.md

   src="{{ site.baseurl }}/images/20210701-global-reactions1.png"/>
 </p>

-Among the local reactions, pain at the injection site is a common adverse reaction of all ages, and it is most obvious after the first injection, especially for people aged 12-55 years old, the probability of occurrence is as high as 80%; compared to the pain, swelling and swelling at the injection site The chance of redness is much lower, less than 10%.
+Among the local reactions, pain at the injection site is a common adverse reaction of all ages, and it is most obvious after the first injection, especially for people aged 12-55 years old, the probability of occurrence is as high as 80%; compared to the pain at the injection site, the probability of swelling and redness is much lower, which is less than 10%.

 <p align="center">
   <img alt="20210701-global-reactions2"
   src="{{ site.baseurl }}/images/20210701-global-reactions2.png"/>
 </p>

 Among the systemic reactions, the overall probability of adverse reactions after the second injection is higher than that of the first injection.
 The more common ones are fatigue, headache and muscle pain.
-It is worth noting that the same adverse reactions increase with age.
-The probability of occurrence will be reduced.
-For example, among people aged 12-15, 60% will feel fatigued after the first injection, but for people aged 18-55, this proportion drops to 47%, and for 55-year-olds For the above population, this proportion is reduced to 34%.
+It is worth noting that the probability of the same adverse reactions occurrence will be reduced with age increasing.
+For example, among people aged 12-15, 60% will feel fatigued after the first injection, but for people aged 18-55, this proportion drops to 47%, and for people aged > 55-year-olds, this proportion is reduced to 34%.

 ## Different people have different levels of sensitivity